Satish B. SettyArchiveAboutRSS Feed

 Note that in all of the above, we do not make any reference to the twelve zodiac signs – they are all independent of 12 rāṡis and independent of any sidereal ayanamsha!
 That is, we’re talking of the lunisolar calendar, not the tropical solar calendar a la Gregorian/Western calendar.

 Another problem using sidereal months is the uncertainty about dates if they fall in the cracks of an adhika-māsa (intercalary month), because it is dependent on the chosen ayanamsha.
 For example, if you choose Citrapakṣa (Lahiri), the year 2023 has adhika-ṡrāvaṇa but not if you choose Rēvatīpakṣa (Usha-Shashi), which instead gives adhika-phālguṇa in 2024.
 Any date in the middle is hence ambiguous.
-For example, 21/Aug/2023 is Nija-Ṡrāvaṇa S5 in Citrapakṣa ayan., Adhika-Bhādrapada S5 in Puṣyapakṣa ayan., Bhādrapada S5 (neither “nija” nor “adhika”) in Rēvatīpakṣa ayan.
+For example, 21/Aug/2023 is Nija-Ṡrāvaṇa S5 in Citrapakṣa ayan. and Rōhiṇīpakṣa ayaṇ, Adhika-Bhādrapada S5 in Puṣyapakṣa ayan., Bhādrapada S5 (neither “nija” nor “adhika”) in Rēvatīpakṣa ayan.

 Using a tropical lunisolar calendar, the question of ayanamsha doesn’t arise at all and hence unambiguous.
+There is only one way to calculate adhika-māsas.

 My Proposal